Béatrice Balcou, Marion Baruch, Stanley Brouwn, Andre Cadere, Kapwani Kiwanga, Sol LeWitt, François Morellet, robert morris, Yvonne Rainer

 In Hand Movie (1966), the movement observed with sharpness and precision is that of a fragmented and de-individualized body.
 First short film by the choreographer and dancer Yvonne Rainer (b.1934, San Francisco, Calif.
 USA) (co-founder of the Judson Church Theater to which Robert Morris also belonged), this fixed close-up shows the choreography of a hand (in fact the one of the artist when bedridden, during a recovery) shot against a uniform and neutral background.
 Performing a series of simple movements, the palm turns over and around, the fingers spread out, come together and rub against each other.
 The combinations become more complex as the film progresses, all the while staying true to the principles stated in Rainers’ No Manifesto (1965): “No to spectacle.
 No to virtuosity.”

-The same objective restraint and economy of means drive the work of stanley brouwn (b.
+Stanley Brouwn (b.
 1935, Paramaribo, Suriname – d.
-2017, Amsterdam, The Netherlands), equally concerned by the awareness of space and the bodies that roam within it.
+2017, Amsterdam, Netherlands), is concerned by the awareness of space and the bodies that roam within it.
 A central figure of the first generation of European conceptual artists, brouwn led from 1957 onwards a rigorous and demanding exploration of reality as a concrete and measurable the experience.
 To do this, he adopts a radical position of subjective retreat: the artist refuses all iconographic, critical or biographical mediation of his work.
-For only the encounter of the work in the here and the now of the exhibition matters, architectural context included: a wooden structure, a sort of open cabin, underlines here the corner of a wall (4), there the constituent materials of a wall space are designated by a pencil drawing and a simple label (17).
+For only the encounter of the work in the here and the now of the exhibition matters, architectural context included: a wooden structure, a sort of open cabin, underlines here the corner of a wall, there the constituent materials of a wall space are designated by a pencil drawing and a simple label.